gmangonz/gmangonz/README.md

 - <i><b>👨‍💻 Currently:</b></i> MS Electrical Engineering student at Northeastern University.
 Specializing in Computer Vision, Machine Learning and Algorithms.
 Looking for any internship or co-op opportunities.

 - <i><b>💡Interests:</b></i> I have developed a passion for machine learning and deep learning.
 More specifically, I specialize in computer vision and enjoy learning anything new and discovering new applications concerning computer vision.
-Additional interests include Data Science and Reinforcement Learning.
+Additional interests include Robotics, Data Science, and Reinforcement Learning.

 - <i><b>✍️ Goals:</b></i> I would like to develop myself as a deep learning engineer to help push the boundaries in this field.
 So working to applying computer vision and machine learning on problems that have a real impact such as in self-driving cars, health care, medical imaging, military, or in any subset of robotics.